Trump to Boy Scouts: 'We could use some more loyalty'

 - He said 10 of his Cabinet members were Boy Scouts

-(CNN)President Donald Trump turned a Boy Scouts event into a campaign-style rally Monday, starting off his remarks by saying he'd put aside the "fake news" and other issues in Washington while addressing the Boy Scouts of America 2017 National Scout Jamboree.
+(CNN)President Donald Trump turned a Boy Scouts event into a campaign-style rally Monday, starting off by saying he'd put aside the "fake news" and other issues in Washington while addressing the Boy Scouts of America 2017 National Scout Jamboree.

 "I said, who the hell wants to speak about politics when I'm in front of the Boy Scouts?"
 Trump said.